Colorectal Cancer Risk Factors

 African Americans have the highest colorectal cancer incidence and mortality rates of all racial groups in the United States.
 The reasons for this are not yet understood.

 Jews of Eastern European descent (Ashkenazi Jews) have one of the highest colorectal cancer risks of any ethnic group in the world.
-Several gene mutations leading to an increased risk of colorectal cancer have been found in this group.
-The most common of these gene changes, called the I1307K APC mutation, is present in about 6% of American Jews.

 Having type 2 diabetes